- 1 Best Digital Piano Reviews

 Price and quality are important, but it all depends on what your expectations are.
 Surely you don’t need to spend $2000 on a digital piano if your goal is to just play it as a hobby.
 That’s why we always recommend buying a decent cheaper digital piano to improve your skills before moving on to the higher quality models.
 I’m sure you didn’t learn how to drive a car with an Aston Martin.

 To make your choice a bit easier, we reviewed hundreds of digital piano’s and selected our top 3 digital pianos for beginners and advanced players.
-One more thing before we start, if you are looking for a piano for your kids, make sure to check out the Folding Digital Piano or amazing Roll-up Digital piano For 99$, it is a great gift for the youngsters.
 Let’s start with our list: the best piano keyboard for beginners.

 Top Digital piano for Beginners

 1. Casio CTK 2550

-Our number one pick for beginners is the Casio CTK 2400.
+Our number one pick for beginners is the Casio CTK 2550.
 This is a 61- key digital keyboard designed with unique features that are particularly useful to a student or recording musician.
-The piano is pretty small measuring 40 by 6 by 16 inches.
-It also weighs just 11.3 pounds.
+The piano is pretty small measuring 12.09 x 37.24 x 3.62 in.
+It also weighs just 7.28 pounds.
 This hence makes it very portable.
 You can easily carry the keyboard to your music class or while traveling for a performance and it wouldn’t take up much of your space nor feel like a burden.
 Its compact nature also allows it to fit perfectly on a desk and thus you don’t have to rely on a stand for you to use it.
 This is vital considering that the piano doesn’t come with a pedal or stand.
+Affordable, and efficient.